sahibdeep25/Induction/README.md

 After this, we walked to Hostel No. 2 for refreshments and got our first casual look at the campus.
 Later, we moved to the college auditorium for an important session.
 There, we listened to many inspiring speeches.
 One speaker told us the history of GNDEC—how the people of Gill Pind donated land and worked together to build this college for future generations.
 It made me feel proud to be part of such a meaningful place.

 A senior professor spoke about why college is a sacred space and why we should maintain discipline and respect.
 Dr. Harpreet Kaur Grewal gave a motivating talk, asking us to stay away from negativity, stay spiritual, and build self-discipline.
 Her words felt like advice from a friend, not a formal speech.
 Our Principal, Dr. Sehijpal Singh, also shared an important thought: Whatever branch you have, respect it and love your field.
-The chief guest, S. Maheshinder Singh Grewal, shared stories of his family’s strong connection with GNDEC and told us about an alumnus who now works at Boeing.
+The chief guest, S. Maheshinder Singh Grewal, shared stories of his family’s strong connection with GNDEC and told us about an alumnis who now works at Boeing.
 It was truly inspiring!

 After a short break, during which I learned about NCC (and secretly wished to join it one day), we were divided into groups and taken to our departments.
-Our group visited the ECE department, where we saw the labs and classrooms.

 This first day was not just an introduction to college—it was a day full of learning, values, and inspiration.
 I realized that GNDEC is not just a college; it’s a community of people who care, who dream, and who believe in excellence.
 I will always remember this day as the starting point of my amazing journey ahead.